Chen Xuefeng: Downfall

 In 2014, his subordinate, then Luoyang vice-mayor Guo Yipin was captured by police after going into hiding as a result of a corruption investigation.
-Chen was also the subject of reports of misconduct submitted to the authorities, and rumours of his downfall began circulating as early as 2014.
+Chen was also the subject of reports of misconduct submitted to the authorities, and rumors of his downfall began circulating as early as 2014.
 On January 15, 2016, Chen was taking part in an economic conference when he was surrounded by investigative personnel and taken away for investigation.
 The events took place so suddenly that much of the conference's agenda had to be changed following Chen being taken into custody.
-The investigation was announced by the Central Commission for Discipline Inspection on January 16, as Chen emerged as the first "tiger" of 2016 in the anti-corruption campaign in China which began after the 18th Party Congress.
-He was expelled from the Communist Party on June 2, 2016, for violated Eight-point Regulation, membership in private clubs, falsifying age and bribery.
+The investigation was announced by the Central Commission for Discipline Inspection on January 16, as Chen emerged as the first "tiger" of 2016 in the anti-corruption campaign in China which began after the CCP's 18th National Congress.
+He was expelled from the CCP on June 2, 2016, for violated Eight-point Regulation, membership in private clubs, falsifying age and bribery.
 Chen was sentenced to life in prison for taking bribes worth 125 million yuan, plundering the public fund worth 5.47 million yuan and abusing of power on May 31, 2017.